Kannagi (1942 film): Production

 The film was mounted on a lavish budget of ₹2.5 lakh (worth ₹25 crore in 2021 prices).
-Producers have chosen Elangovan to write the script after makers were impressed with his work in Ashok-Kumar (1941).
-The script was finalised after reading 16 scripts relating to same concept and picking some points from them.
+The producers chose Elangovan to write the script after being impressed with his work in Ashok-Kumar (1941).
+The script was finalised after reading 16 scripts relating to the same concept and picking some points from them.
 P. Kannamba was cast as the titular character and she was 31 years old during the film's shoot.
 Thyagaraja bagavathar was considered for the role of Kovalan but makers felt that pair may look odd since Kannamba acted as his stepmother in Ashokkumar, finally Chinnappa who shot to fame with Aryamala was selected to play Kovalan.
 Chinnappa had apprehensions to act with Kannamba since she is talented and also taller than him however producers convinced him to do the role.
 G. Subbalakshmi who was chosen for the role of Madhavi was removed due to misunderstanding and she was replaced by M. Saroja.
 The film was supposed to be shot at Coimbatore but later it was shot at Newton Studios.
 The dance sequences were choreographed by TR Raghunath who during the film's production fell in love with M. Saroja and married her.
 The film was originally directed by Boman Irani however he was replaced by then 22-year-old RS Mani after producers were not impressed with the work of Irani.
 The song "Maanamellam" was shot at Mahabalipuram.
 Choreography was done by V. B. Ramaiah Pillai and Pandit Bholonath Sharma.

 Soundtrack

 The music was composed by S. V. Venkatraman while the orchestration was by N. S. Balakrishnan and group.
-Lyrics were penned by Udumalai Narayana Kavi.
+In all, 22 songs were penned by Udumalai Narayana Kavi.